svanderburg/php-sbdata/README.md

     "id" => 1,
     "description" => "Hello world"
 ));
+$parameterMap->checkValues(); // Checks the validatity of every value in the parameter map
-$parameterMap->checkValues(); // Return true because all mandatory values were provided and are valid
+$valid = $parameterMap->checkValid(); // Returns true because all mandatory values were provided and are valid
 ```

 The fact that the `$parameterMap->importValues()` method accepts `array`s is